awsdocs/iam-user-guide/doc_source/reference_policies_evaluation-logic.md

 An implicit denial occurs when there is no applicable `Deny` statement but also no applicable `Allow` statement\.
 Because an IAM user, role, or federated user is denied access by default, they must be explicitly allowed to perform an action\.
 Otherwise, they are implicitly denied access\.

 When you design your authorization strategy, you must create policies with `Allow` statements to allow your principals to successfully make requests\.
 However, you can choose any combination of explicit and implicit denies\.
-For example, you can create the following policy to allow an administrator user full access to all resources in AWS, but explicitly deny access to billing\.
-If someone adds another policy to this administrator user granting them access to billing, it is still denied because of this explicit deny\.
+For example, you can create the following policy to allow an administrator full access to all resources in AWS, but explicitly deny access to billing\.
+If someone adds another policy to this administrator granting them access to billing, it is still denied because of this explicit deny\.

 ```
 {